-The Contextual Configuration Diff Utility feature provides the ability to perform a line-by-line comparison of any two configuration files (accessible through the Cisco File System [IFS]) and generate a list of the differences between them.
-The generated output includes information about the following items:
+The Contextual Configuration Diff Utility feature provides the ability to perform a line-by-line comparison of any two configuration files (accessible through the Cisco IOS XE File System [IFS]) and generate a list of the differences between them.
+The generated output includes information regarding the following items:

 - Configuration lines that have been added, modified, or deleted. - Configuration modes within which a changed configuration line exists. - Location changes of configuration lines that are order-sensitive.
-For example, the ip access-list and community-lists commands are order-sensitive commands dependent on where they are listed within a configuration file in relation to other commands of similar type.
+For example, the ip access-list and community-lists commands are order-sensitive commands dependent on where they are listed within a configuration file in relation to other Cisco IOS XE commands of similar type.